darktable-org/dtorg/content/about/faq.md

 * You can always run an OpenCL test by launching `%ProgramFiles%\darktable\bin\darktable-cltest.exe` from a command line window, this will give you detailed information on your current OpenCL status.

 ### <a name="faq-windows-print"></a>I cannot see the Print module in the Windows version.
 How can I print my images?<a href="#faq-windows-print" class="anchor" title="Link to this FAQ entry">¶</a>
 Printing on Windows was introduced in darktable 5.8.
-Versions prior to 5.8 do not support printing on windows.
+Versions prior to 5.8 do not support printing on Windows.

 ### <a name="faq-windows-config"></a>I read in the manual about changing some configuration setting, which supposed to be located in the user config directory.
 Where is the config file in the Windows version?<a href="#faq-windows-config" class="anchor" title="Link to this FAQ entry">¶</a>
 The configuration file of darktable is located at `%LOCALAPPDATA%\darktable\darktablerc`.
 If you change it please use a text editor which can handle Unix line endings, like Notepad++ or similar.